Graduate Certificate in Human Nutrition - 773AA

 Study a Graduate Certificate in Human Nutrition at UC and you will:

-- understand the application of food in a social, pathophysiological and biochemical health context
+- understand the important role of food in social, cultural, biological, biochemical and environmental health contexts

-- demonstrate expert communication skills to transfer complex nutrition knowledge to a variety of audience
+- develop and demonstrate expert communication skills to transfer complex nutrition knowledge to diverse audiences

-- develop autonomy and self-direction in progressing your learning and professional development.
+- develop autonomy and self-direction in your learning and professional development.

 Work Integrated Learning (WIL)